sebhtml/RayPlatform/README.md

 RayPlatform is a development framework to ease the creation of massively distributed high performance computing applications.

+RayPlatform is free software distributed under the terms of the GNU Lesser General Public License, version 3 (LGPLv3).

 Content creation is done by creating plugins that can be added on the RayPlatform compute engine.